intentions vs rules

 You would need additional information to deduce why they care; this distinction is what distinguishes Anscombe's concept of intention from her concept of motivation.
 She wants to restrict the former word to the psychological phenomenon for which the action itself always provides least some evidence.

-People switch between theories of change often, because narrowness.
-They are also, uh, not always effective.
-When an action doesn't work as intended, they will update their theory of change to account for what actually did happen.
+People switch between theories of change often, to avail the benefits of narrowness.
+Theories also fail to hold a lot.
+When an action doesn't work as intended, an agent will update their theory of change to account for what actually did happen.

-Therefore, claims about theories of change rapidly fall off in likelihood as the scope of the theory gets broader and as the causal chain being presented for analysis gets longer.
+Therefore, claims about what theories of change are active in a given moment rapidly lose credibility as the scope of the theory gets broader and as the causal chain being presented for analysis gets longer.
 Long causal chains and broad classes of actions impose high burdens of proof.

 Therefore understand intention as a local tool of analysis in both the causal and logical domains.